gauravshankarcan/prom-snow/README.md

 #### The search criteria

 This function searches the ITSM tool

-> Note: The request object can be constructed in many ways to suit your needs , in the case below my unique Identifier is `short_description` field.
+The request object can be constructed in many ways to suit your needs , in the case below my unique Identifier is `short_description` field.
 The Rest call can be constructed to search for any field which contains the unique string, however, ensure the the query only returns a max of 1 records.

 The header is populated with the login token obtained from Login Function